Big Morning Buzz Live

 Big Morning Buzz Live is a live daily morning news and pop culture talk show on VH1 that premiered on May 9, 2011, and aired its last episode on June 5, 2015.
 Broadcast weekday mornings and hosted by Nick Lachey, the show featured entertainment news, celebrity interviews and musical performances.
 The series was originally hosted by Carrie Keagan, who departed the series in 2013.
 Lachey took over for Keagan in March 2014.

 Overview

 Big Morning Buzz Live is a one-hour morning news and talk show that features film and TV celebrity interviews as well as live music performances from current music acts.
 The third season premiered at 10:00 a.m. on September 30, 2013.
 The fifth season began on September 29, 2014, at 9:00 am.
 EDT.

 It was executive produced by Shane Farley, Lee Rolontz, and Keshia Williams, and was taped at VH1's Times Square Studios at One Astor Plaza in New York City, the former home of the MTV series Total Request Live.
 The trio also produced the entertainment news and gossip morning show The Gossip Table, which taped in the same studio.

 On August 25, 2015, VH1 cancelled both Big Morning Buzz Live and The Gossip Table.

+As of April, 2026 the game show Flip Side occupied the formers timeslot.